 - Tax Network USA

 I am sure there are a lot more closed tax relief companies out there as well.
-All of them leaving clients with unresolved cases when they close.
+All of them leave clients with unresolved cases when they close.

 The truth about tax relief companies is you are better off doing it yourself or hiring a tax law firm to do it for you.
 For a case evaluation with one of our attorneys that are experts in tax relief, submit a request for us to call you on our Contact Us page or call us at (888) 515-4829.